2024-2025 competition is closed. 2025-2026 competition will open in April 2024.

 Award Profile

-The Fulbright study and research program in Latvia gives participants the opportunity to complete research and study for one academic year at a university or relevant non-university institution, such as a research lab, archive, library, or museum.
+The Fulbright research program in Latvia gives participants the opportunity to conduct research for one academic year at a university or relevant non-university institution, such as a research lab, archive, library, or museum.
 During the 9-month grant period (usually starting in September) grantees can broaden their professional, scientific, and artistic skills.

 Grant Length